 - Gold plans offer higher premiums than silver but lower deductibles than bronze.
 They also provide benefits such as prescription drug coverage and preventive care services.
-This means that checkups or screenings would be at no cost to the individual or their family members.
+This means that checkups or screenings would be free to the individual or their family members.

 What carriers offer ACA health insurance in South Dakota?

 Plans in South Dakota’s exchange for 2023 are available from the following providers:

 How much does health insurance cost in South Dakota?

 South Dakota residents can expect to pay an average of $322.99 per person monthly.
 This price is based on a Silver plan.